-In order to comply with International Accounting Standard (IAS) 19 - Employee Benefits, a valuation of the Shetland Islands Council Pension Fund was made by the Fund Actuary as at 31 March 2021.
-This indicated a net pension liability for the Board of £2.435m compared to a net pension liability of £1.925m as at 31 March 2020.
-The movement in the year is influenced by actuarial assumptions and changes to these assumptions have increased the valuation as at 31 March 2021.
+In order to comply with International Accounting Standard (IAS) 19 - Employee Benefits, a valuation of the Shetland Islands Council Pension Fund was made by the Fund Actuary as at 31 March 2022.
+This indicated a net pension liability for the Board of £1.804m compared to a net pension liability of £2.435m as at 31 March 2021.
+The movement in the year is influenced by actuarial assumptions and changes which have acted to decrease the valuation as at 31 March 2022.